 The ZEISS team is available to help you adapt and optimize the algorithm of the ZEISS Automated Defect Detection software.
 ZEISS is also your competent partner for other questions and applications related to metrology.

 ZEISS caters to your application areas and needs!
 The AI-driven ZEISS Automated Defect Detection software can be trained with an individual model to become a customized solution for your measurement task.

 Artificial intelligence is ubiquitous.
 Autonomous driving is just one of many examples of the application of AI.
 Artificial intelligence is also a topic in industry and thus in computed tomography and is becoming increasingly significant.
 This is because it enables defect analyses to be carried out even more reliably, accurately and quickly.
 In industry, a defect is often located inside a component.
 An optical inspection process for quality control is then no longer sufficient because it does not provide any indication of internal defects.
 X-ray inspection allows a close look inside a component and can thus detect defects at an early stage.
 By using AI in 3D CT and 2D X-ray inspection, a partially automated defect analysis is realized.

 In connection with AI and CT, the terms AI Defect Detection or AI Anomaly Detection are often used.
 AI stands for Artificial Intelligence and Defect Detection or Anomaly Detection means defect detection or anomaly detection.
 The addition of "NDT" makes it clear that AI works non-destructively, because NDT stands for non-destructive testing.

-The ZEISS Automated Defect Detection software has several features that you can use optimally in either your inline or atline process.
+The ZADD software has several features that you can use optimally in either your inline or atline process.
 In the slider, the features and for which solution they are suitable are explained in detail.